10 Dairy-free Desserts That Are Easy To Meal Prep

 Ingredients

 Dairy-free milk or water, egg, baking powder, vanilla or chocolate protein powder, raw cacao powder, cinnamon and stevia granules or sweetener.
+Yes, you can eat cake for breakfast and it be healthy for you!
+Mug cakes are made with only a few ingredients and ready in less than 2-3 minutes.
 To make, add all the above to a mug, whisk and microwave for 1-2 minutes to form a cake-like texture.
+For a cinnamon bun flavour, try vanilla protein, cinnamon, and finely chopped walnuts.
+Experiment with strawberry, salted caramel and other protein powder flavours, and don't forget to add healthy, wholefood toppings to make it a full meal.

 Raw Chocolate Bark